REDS Design

 - At least 150 schools

-- 20 students and 20 teachers per school
+- In each sampled school, selection of 20 students and 20 teachers

-- Teachers surveyed in 10 countries (not in Rwanda)
+- Teachers were surveyed in 10 countries (not in Rwanda).

-- Students surveyed in eight countries (not in India, Rwanda, or Uruguay)
+- Students were surveyed in eight countries (not in India, Rwanda, or Uruguay).

 National questionnaire